SixArm/mast-cell-help/topics/famotidine/index.md

 Famotidine is a medication that belongs to a class of drugs known as histamine-2 (H2) blockers.
 It is commonly used to reduce the production of stomach acid and is prescribed for various gastrointestinal conditions.

 Famotidine is available over-the-counter in lower doses for short-term relief of heartburn and acid indigestion.
-In the United States, see brand name Pepcid.
+Brand name: Pepcid.

 **Key points:**